shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

 ### 6 | Image Exploration

 - Using the function <code>show_grid</code>, we can visualise the various types of class images
-- We have four classes, let's make some remarks about each class
+- We have **four** classes, let's make some remarks about each class after visualising the sample data

 ```python